 Students may initiate an interdisciplinary major within the engineering department.
 This interdisciplinary or group major must be approved by the engineering department chair and include a minimum of two 300-level engineering classes.
-Students must also provide a written rationale for the group major that specifies how the writing program requirement will be met.
-Students should also be aware that a group major will require completing the full liberal arts core and that their degree will be a Bachelor of Arts degree (not a BSE degree).
+Students must also provide a written rationale for the proposed group major.
 An interdisciplinary or group major involving engineering is not accredited by ABET.

 Advisory Council and Professional Societies and Student Clubs